carlosaln/open-webui-functions/README.md

 - Integration with Anthropic's Claude latest 3.7 models

+## Installation of Functions

+To add these functions to your Open WebUI instance:

+1. Go to the Admin Panel in Open WebUI
+2. Navigate to the "Functions" section
+3. Click the "+" symbol in the top right corner
+4. Upload or paste the function code
+5. Save the function

 ## Usage

 These functions are primarily for personal use, but feel free to adapt them for your own projects.
 The code is provided under the MIT license.